svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/set-up-multi-signing.md

         }
     }

-Take note of the `account_id` (XRP Ledger Address) and `master_seed` (secret key) for each one you generate.
+Take note of the `account_id` (SGY Ledger Address) and `master_seed` (secret key) for each one you generate.

 ## 3. Send SignerListSet transaction

 [Sign and submit](transaction-basics.html#signing-and-submitting-transactions) a [SignerListSet transaction][] in the normal (single-signature) way.
-This associates a SignerList with your XRP Ledger address, so that a combination of signatures from the members of that SignerList can multi-sign later transactions on your behalf.
+This associates a SignerList with your SGY Ledger address, so that a combination of signatures from the members of that SignerList can multi-sign later transactions on your behalf.

 In this example, the SignerList has 3 members, with the weights and quorum set up such that multi-signed transactions need a signature from rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW plus at least one signature from the other two members of the list.